gsemet/fiximports/README.rst

       git tag --force 0.?.?

-- Push to Github, create a release
+- Push to Github, create a release with the same tag

 - Build source and distribution: